 The initial years of the program blend general education requirements with foundational work in design thinking and making, design media (manual drawing, digital media, and physical model-making), architectural history and theory, building methods and materials, as well as introductory design studio.

-One feature of the program is the potential for a junior-year semester abroad, which is facilitated by a partnership between the University of Maryland and the International Studies Institute in Florence, Italy.
-Students learn Italian, live in the heart of this historic city, and draw upon the rich history of the Italy.
+One feature of the program is the potential for a junior year semester abroad, which is facilitated by a partnership between the University of Maryland and the International Studies Institute in Florence, Italy.
+Students learn Italian, live in the heart of this historic city, and draw upon the rich history of Italy.
 Is a semester abroad too long a stay for you?
 We offer three-week winter term and six-week summer session programs to Italy, Turkey, France, UK, Scandinavia, and more.

 Most students will complement their undergraduate major with a minor to give them specific academic credentials in a particular field.
 Some of the most popular minors are: